-For some, the perfect egg sunnyside up requires no accompaniment aside from the basic, fundamental technique, as outlined in Lucinda Scala Quinn’s recipe, and a sprinkle of crunchy, coarse sea salt.
-For others, there’s comfort to be found in the reassuring sameness of what’s served on the side time after time.
-And for the rest of us, well, just about anything goes.
+For some, the perfect egg requires no accompaniment aside from the basic, fundamental sunnyside-up technique.
+And, perhaps, a sprinkle of coarse sea salt.
+For others, though, there’s comfort to be found in the reassuring sameness of what’s served on the side each and every time.
 Wild mushrooms sautéed in duck fat.
 A schmear of pureed aji Amarillo.
 Cold leftover polenta crisped in a hot cast-iron skillet.
 A bowl of Captain Crunch.
-Curious, or perhaps just insatiably voyeuristic, we asked chefs, cookbook authors, home cooks, and just about anyone who would talk to us about what they prefer on the side, on top, or underneath their eggs happy-side up.
+Anything goes.
+Given our curiosity—okay, our insatiable voyeurism—we asked chefs, cookbook authors, home cooks, and just about anyone who would talk to us what they prefer on the side, on top, or underneath their eggs happy-side up.
 The responses reveal creativity, versatility, and more than just a little free-spiritedness, whether for breakfast, brunch, lunch, dinner, or a late, late supper.
 Some of these notions we just like to contemplate.
 Others we intend to replicate.
 But all of them are shared below.
 You know, in the interest of surprising and inspiring.—Renee Schettler Rossi

 Eggs, sunnyside-up with toasted brioche.